jwalton/docker-armagetron/README.md

         -v /opt/armagetron:/etc/armagetronad \
         jwalton/armagetron

+If you edit the configuration files, restart the server with:

+    sudo docker restart armagetron

-Logs are just written to stdout, so if you don't care about logs (or you want them)
+Logs are just written to stdout, so you can view them with `docker logs armagetron`.